intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```

 # Run Programs with BigDL Provided Scripts
-For `spark-submit` users, BigDL provided a `bigdl-submit` script which could automatically detect and setup configuration and jars files from the current conda environment.
+For `spark-submit` users, BigDL provides a `bigdl-submit` script that could automatically detect and setup configuration and jars files from the current conda environment.
 Before submitting our program to Yarn with `bigdl-submit`, we need to pack the Conda environment to an archive, which captures the Conda environment for Python and stores both Python interpreter and all its relevant dependencies.
 ```bash
 conda pack -o environment.tar.gz#environment
 ```
 ### Note:
-* If `environment.tar.gz` is not under the same directory with script.py, we should modify its path in `--archives` in the running command below;
+* Please make sure the `cluster_mode` parameter in `init_orca_context( )` must be `spark-submit` (default) when using `bigdl-submit` to run programs;
-* Please make sure the `cluster_mode` parameter in `init_orca_context( )` must be `spark-submit` (default) when using `bigdl-submit` to run programs.
+* If `environment.tar.gz` is not under the same directory with `train.py`, we should modify its path in `--archives` in the running command.

 ## Yarn Client
 When running programs on yarn-client mode with `bigdl-submit`, we need: